If you are looking or finding how to best use google display ads, you have come to the right place.

 Why would anyone want to run Google display ads?

 Google display ads allow you to put your brand in front of your target audience.
-It’s like screaming on top of your lungs, “look at my products.
+If you remember where users are in their buyer’s journey and use Google’s reach appropriately, it’s like screaming on the top of your lungs, “Look at my products.
 They’re really great.”

 Smart Display Campaigns – Specific Targeting